Geirrod: Giant That Tried To Kill God Thor But Was Killed Himself

 “What is the cause of you taking such a long trip?

-Thor desperately needed some weapons, because his dangerous visit in the hall of Geirrod was one big deception prepared by Loki and the giant himself.
+Thor desperately needed weapons because his dangerous visit to the hall of Geirrod was one big deception that Loki and the Giant had prepared.

 According to Snorre Sturluson, the giantess Grid (Gríðr) lent to Thor Gríðarvölr ("Grids stave"); she also gave him her iron gloves and magical belt.